Hamsda/EmoTrackerPacks/README.md

 There are two variants, one for keysanity and one without, but only a few of the items are actually used for "logic" (to show/hide some entrances).

-The only setting to select is how many of the entrances are randomized:
+The only setting to select is how many of the entrances are randomized ([see wiki](https://wiki.ootrandomizer.com/index.php?title=Entrance_Randomizer)):

 - ![ER Dungeons](ootrando_overworldmap_hamsda/images/setting_entrance_dungeons.png "ER Dungeons") Only the dungeon entrances are shuffled with each other.
 - ![ER Indoors](ootrando_overworldmap_hamsda/images/setting_entrance_indoors.png "ER Indoors") Indoor entrances like grottos and houses are shuffled as well.